 Arpádhon - Hungarian Settlement, Louisiana claims to be the largest rural Hungarian Settlement in the United States today.

 In an effort to preserve our history, we have established the Hungarian Settlement Museum in Albany, Louisiana.
 The museum is located in the old Hungarian school in "Hungarian Settlement" Louisiana.
 With the generous help of donations from the community, as well as some grant funding, we are on our way to restoring the school building to its original beauty.

-The museum renovation is taking place in phases.
-Our goals are to raise funds and membership to aid in the project.
+The first phase of the museum renovation is completed.
+However, we need additional funds to complete phase two.
+Our goals are to raise funds and membership to aid in the phase two project.
 Donations to our project are greatly appreciated.
 All donations will be used for the restoration project, and are tax exempt.

 Donations can be made to Hungarian Settlement Historical Society (or HSHS) and mailed to P.O.
 Box 1909 Albany, LA 70711.
 We also accept credit card donations through PayPal.
 Click the "Donate" button below to get started.
 We thank you in advance for your contribution, and hope to see you at the museum soon.

 The Story of Arpadhon, Hungarian Settlement, Louisiana - 1896 - 2006